paulhibbitts/test-grav-plugin-helios-course-hub/README.md

 - Git Sync plugin included in the skeleton for syncing site content with a GitHub or GitLab repository
 - Automatic "Edit this Page" link option provided by the Helios Theme

+If you prefer not to write Markdown directly, the optional [Grav Premium Editor Pro](https://getgrav.org/premium/editor-pro) provides a visual block editor for editing pages.

 ## Shortcodes

 - `[iframe url="..."]` – Responsive iframe embed, 16:9 by default